 (hereby referred to as the reservee) assumes full responsibility for the room, its

 contents, and the room key (if given).
 Any fees associated with a lost key or damage

 to the room will be levied against the reservee.
 Additionally, the reservee must be

 present in the room during the entire time the room is being used.
 If the reservee

 must leave the library he or she should check out of the room by visiting the Circulation

-Groups must be ready to leave at the end of their reservation.
-Groups may not extend
+All individuals must be ready to leave at the end of their reservation period; however,

 Library policies (including those dealing with food, drink, and noise levels) apply